Information about Haloperidol

 How haloperidol works

 Haloperidol is a typical antipsychotic.
 It works by blocking the action of dopamine, a chemical messenger in the brain that affects thoughts and mood.

 Common side effects of haloperidol

-Sleepiness, Orthostatic hypotension (sudden lowering of blood pressure on standing), Dry mouth, Abnormality of voluntary movements, Weight gain, Parkinsonism, Akathisia, Dystonia, Constipation
+Sleepiness, Orthostatic hypotension (sudden lowering of blood pressure on standing), Dryness in mouth, Abnormality of voluntary movements, Weight gain, Parkinsonism, Akathisia, Dystonia, Constipation

 Available Medicine for Haloperidol